jeremysprofile/jeremysprofile.github.io/content/game.md

 Nothing?
 ### Night
-[ You have **-1 upgrade** for cards played at night.](#upgrades) There is no detriment to -1 upgrade on base cards (level 0)
+[ You have **-1 upgrade** for cards played at night.](#upgrades) There is no detriment to -1 upgrade on base, non-upgraded cards.

 ## Cards
 *Think Rune Wars, but no supremacy bonuses, only upgrades.*

 Cards can be [upgraded](#upgrades) for better effect.
+Cards start with zero upgrades.
-On cards with multiple actions (Develop and Streamline) you may take any number of the actions in order.
+On cards with multiple actions ([Develop](#1-develop) and [Streamline](#7-streamline)) you may take any number of the actions **in order**.

 Cards are technically resolved in numbered order, though outside of [combat](#combat), most cards can be resolved simultaneously.
 Ties are resolved by [completed objectives](#objectives), then unused alloy, then bidding alloy (say a number, next person must bid higher or lose the tie).
 Tie winner chooses who goes first.

 ### 1. Develop
-* With mech: upgrade any number of **existing** factories by one level with 3 - $LEVEL alloy;
+* With mech: expand any number of **existing** factories by one level with 3 - $UPGRADE alloy;
-* With mech: create level 2 factory with 8 - $LEVEL alloy;
+* With mech: spend 8 - $UPGRADE alloy to create one factory one expansion;
-* $LEVEL defense bonus this turn on hexes with factories;
+* $UPGRADE defense bonus this turn on hexes with factories;
-* With mech: terraform up to 3 controlled or adjacent territories to be one color more or less using 6 - 2 * $LEVEL alloy (enemy territories can only be cleaned).
+* With mech: terraform up to 3 controlled or adjacent territories to be one color more or less using 6 - 2 * $UPGRADE alloy (enemy territories can only be cleaned).

 Upgrade cap: 3

 ### 2. Coordinate
-Choose 1 + $LEVEL starting hexes, and up to 1 + $LEVEL adjacent [controlled](#glossary) or empty destination hexes.
+Choose 1 + $UPGRADE starting hexes, and up to 1 + $UPGRADE adjacent [controlled](#glossary) or empty destination hexes.
 Move any number of mechs from starting hexes to destination hexes.
 Each mech cannot move more than 1 hex this way.